ThomWright/ThomWright.github.io/_failure-patterns/out-of-order-messages.md

 ## Solutions

+Several solutions exist to this problem, each with their own trade-offs.

 ### Independently processable messages

 If possible, design the messages such that they can be processed in any order.
 For example, the `PaymentSucceeded` event could contains all the necessary information to be processed without any preceding events.